tadeuasarro/book-store/README.md

 # React Bookstore
 Front-End for an application that helps organize and manage a bookstore.
-It allows the user to input a title and select a categorys of the book to add.
+It allows the user to input a title and select a category of the book to add.
 The user also can remove the selected book from the table.

 ## Screenshot